nervosnetwork/ckb/rpc/README.md

 #### Fields

-`EstimateResult` is a JSON object with following fields.
+`EstimateResult` is a JSON object with the following fields.

 *   `fee_rate`: [`FeeRate`](#type-feerate) - The resulting type after obtaining ownership.